Swarland Primary School Curriculum

 Our curriculum is meticulously designed and planned to move the nature of children’s thinking to a higher order deep level of understanding rather than just acquiring new facts and knowledge.
-Careful curriculum design and planning means that we build in many opportunities for consolidation and practise opportunities for knowledge, skills and understanding in every subject.
-This ensures that children are able to revisit previous learning, which allows them to gradually develop a deeper understanding of the discrete skills and processes within subjects, at their own pace and in the best possible way for each individual child.
+Careful curriculum design and planning means that we build in many opportunities for consolidation and practise of knowledge, skills and opportunities to revisit in every subject, ensuring it is retained in long term memory.
+Our curriculum is crafted to enable children to make connections and links between their learning.
+We ensure that children are able to revisit previous learning frequently, which allows them to gradually develop a deeper understanding of the discrete skills and processes within subjects, at their own pace and in the best possible way for each individual child.

 Literacy is taught every day in a dedicated lesson and in a cross curricular way, which provide highly structured and demanding activities to ensure good pupil progress.
 We encourage reading for pleasure and enjoyment across the school.